Showing posts with label 2012. Show all posts

 Aesthetics

-The in-game music is by Dma-Sc and thus a beautiful example of extraordinary chiptune talent.
-I still would have liked an option for sound effects to play alongside the music.
-But I'm now being rather picky, I guess?
+The in-game music is by Dma-Sc and thus a beautiful example of his extraordinary chiptune talent.
+I would have liked an option for (DMA) effects to play alongside the music, but I'm being rather picky!
+Sorry :p

 Sooner or later, I usually end all my games looking this good! ;o)